prernask/ec2-jenkins/README.md

-# 🚀 Jenkins Setup on EC2 with Git and Docker
+# 🚀 Jenkins Setup on EC2 with Git and Docker using terraform

 This guide helps you set up Jenkins on an EC2 instance with Git and Docker integration.